 Then, I asked myself, “What would ‘Mr. Cicada’ sound like if he had a whole orchestra, like I have, to sound his mating calls?”
 I enjoyed enlarging those sounds to the full range of the orchestra, using harmonics and tremolos behind the bridge in the strings, along with piccolos, clarinets, and xylophone, and later bringing in the low register with double basses and low brasses, as well as lots of percussion.
 Cicadas like the summer heat, and pitch bending in oboes and bassoons projects the wavy air of extreme humidity and high temperatures.

-This stand-alone movement could make a good educational concert.
-Children and families would enjoy hearing the recordings of cicadas, imitating them, and listening for those details in the music.
-The educational performance could serve as a preview to the entire Symphony performance in an evening concert.
-Or this movement could be programmed as a concert opener, possibly for an evening of works inspired by the earth.
+This 6-minute composition is ideal for an educational concert.
+Children and families enjoy hearing the recordings of cicadas, imitating them, and listening for those details in the music.
+The educational performance can also serve as a preview to a performance of entire Symphony in a full concert.
+“Call of the Cicadas” is also an excellent concert opener and works well as part of a program inspired by the earth.

 For information about the complete symphony, see Symphony No. 1: Living Breathing Earth.